hugoagno3/mCP/README.md

 ```

-  So we can run the function as follow.
+  So we can run the function as follows.

 ```{r13}